-14. Guarante ees The transfer of the transf

-a.
-Are there

-(i) Electrical work Please select

-(ii) Roofing Please select

-(iii) Central heating Please select

-(iv) National House Building Council (NHBC) Please select

-(v) Damp course Please select

-(vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) Please select

-b.
-If you have answered yes or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):

-c. l. e any outstanding claims under any of the guarantees listed above? ve answered yes, please give details: Please select

-15. Bounda ries

-So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: Please select
+14. Guarante ees a.
+Are there any guarantees or warranties for any of the following: (i) Electrical work Please select No (ii) Roofing Please select No (iii) Central heating Please select No (iv) National House Building Council (NHBC) Please select No (v) Damp course Please select No (vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) Please select No b. ve answered yes or 'with title deeds', please give details of the work or ons to which the guarantee(s) relate(s): c.
+1 e any outstanding claims under any of the guarantees listed above? ve answered yes, please give details: Please select 15.
+Bounda ries last 10 y s you are aware, has any boundary of your property been moved in the ears? ve answered yes, please give details: Please select